bordera-randy/CoalFire/README.md

    - Virtual machine passwords were generated in the terraform randomly.
    - variables are stored in local variables rather than tfvars file, this is personal preference.
 When building pipelines using local variables is easier to link to runtime parameters.
    - Install Commands for Apache
-    - `
+      - `sudo apt update`
-    sudo apt update
-    sudo apt install apache2 -y
+      - `sudo apt install apache2 -y`  Install Apache
-    sudo systemctl status apache2
+      - `sudo systemctl status apache2` Verify Installation
-    `
+   - Apache was installed manually due to an issue with zscaler causing a timeout.
+The code was added to the terraform to automate the install, it is currently commented out.
+   - The SSH keys are generated and stored in the key vault

 ## Assumptions
 - The user has access to an Azure subscription with sufficient permissions to create the required resources.
 - Terraform and Azure CLI are installed and configured on the user's machine.
-- The necessary SSH keys are available for secure access to the VMs.

 ## References
 - [Coalfire-CF Terraform Modules](https://github.com/orgs/Coalfire-CF/repositories?q=visibility:public+terraform-azure)